HIPAA Critical: Episode 15 | Ransomware Attacks on the Rise, COVID-19 Threat Resources, Interview with Terra Durbin

 Here’s the full transcript of this episode.

-Olena Heu: Welcome to another edition of The Hypocritical Podcast by Paubox.
+Olena Heu: Welcome to another edition of The HIPAA Critical Podcast by Paubox.
 I’m Olena Heu your host.
 And joining me, chief operations officer, Rick Kuwahara!

 Rick Kuwahara: Hey Olena.
 Great to be back again.